01 Our Privacy Statement

-Such disclosures may involve transferring your personal data out of the European Union to the following country: Japan, and the United States.
-Such transfer may take place for internal reporting, management and business purposes.
-For each of these transfers, we make sure that we provide an adequate level of protection to the data transferred, in particular by entering into standard contract clauses as defined by the European Commission decisions 2001/497/EC, 2002/16/EC, 2004/915/EC and 2010/87/EU.
+Such disclosures may involve transferring your personal data out of the European Union to the following countries: Japan, and the United States.
+Such transfers may take place for internal reporting, management and business purposes.
+For each of these transfers, we make sure that we provide an adequate level of protection to the data transferred, in particular by entering into standard contracts.

 We will not use your personal data for online marketing purposes unless you have expressly consented to such use of your personal data.
-You can change your marketing preferences at any time by contacting us as detailed below.
+You can change your marketing preferences at any time by contacting us here.

 05 Our records of data processes

-We handle records of all processing of personal data in accordance with the obligations established by the GDPR (Article 30), both where we might act as a controller or as a processor.
-In these records, we reflect all the information necessary in order to comply with the GDPR and cooperate with the supervisory authorities as required (Article 31).
+We handle records of all processing of personal data in accordance with the obligations established by the UK GDPR, both where we might act as a controller or as a processor.
+In these records, we reflect all the information necessary in order to comply with the UK GDPR and cooperate with the supervisory authorities as required.

-We process your personal data in a manner that ensures their appropriate security, including protection against unauthorised or unlawful processing, accidental loss, destruction or damage.
-We use appropriate technical or organisational measures to achieve this level of protection (Article 25(1) and 32 GDPR).
+We process your personal data in a manner that ensures their proper security, including protection against unauthorised or unlawful processing, accidental loss, destruction or damage.
+We use appropriate technical or organisational measures to achieve this level of protection.

-We will retain your personal information for as long as it is necessary to fulfill the purposes outlined in this Privacy Statement, unless a longer retention period is required or permitted by law.
+We will retain your personal information for as long as it is necessary to fulfil the purposes outlined in this Privacy Statement, unless a longer retention period is required or permitted by law.

 07 Notification of data breaches to the competent supervisory authorities

-In case of breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed, we have the mechanisms and policies in place in order to identify it and assess it promptly.
-Depending on the outcome of our assessment, we will make the requisite notifications to the supervisory authorities and communications to the affected data subjects, which might include you (Articles 33 and 34 GDPR).
+In the case of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed, we have the mechanisms and policies in place in order to identify it and assess it promptly.
+Depending on the outcome of our assessment, we will make the requisite notifications to the supervisory authorities and communications to the affected data subjects, which might include you.

 08 Processing likely to result in high risk to your rights and freedoms

-We have mechanisms and policies in place in order to identify data processing activities that may result in high risk to your rights and freedoms (Article 35 of the GDPR).
-If any such data processing activity is identified, we will assess it internally and either stop it or ensure that the processing is compliant with the GDPR or that appropriate technical and organisational safeguards are in place in order to proceed with it.
+We have mechanisms and policies in place in order to identify data processing activities that may result in high risk to your rights and freedoms.
+If any such data processing activity is identified, we will assess it internally and either stop it or ensure that the processing is compliant with the UK GDPR, or that appropriate technical and organisational safeguards are in place in order to proceed with it.

 09 Your rights